 ISHR conducts regular training courses on the use of the main human rights mechanisms, including the Human Rights Council, the special procedures, the UN treaty bodies and the Universal Periodic Review (UPR).
 The Human Rights Defenders Advocacy Program, Geneva, (HRDAP) equips human rights defenders with the knowledge and skills to integrate the system into their existing work at the national level in a strategic manner.
-The programme also provides an opportunity for participants to engage directly in lobbying and advocacy activities at the UN with the aim to effect change on the ground back home.
+The programme also provides an opportunity for participants to engage directly in lobbying and advocacy activities at the UN with the aim to effect change on back home.

-This program consists of the following elements:
+This programme consists of the following elements:

-- a) A compulsory online learning component, which takes place prior to face-to-face training sessions, and supports participants in consolidating existing knowledge and developing advocacy objectives; - b) Intensive training in Geneva, with the principal course hosted in June to coincide with the 32nd session of the Human Rights Council and the 23rd Annual Meeting of UN Special Procedures, focusing on ways to use international human rights mechanisms effectively and to influence outcomes; - c) Specific advocacy at Human Rights Council sessions and other relevant meetings, with regular feedback and peer education to learn from the experiences, including expert inputs from leading human rights advocates
+- A compulsory online learning component, which takes place prior to face-to-face training sessions, and supports participants in consolidating existing knowledge and developing advocacy objectives; - b) Intensive training in Geneva, with the principal course hosted in June to coincide with the 44th session of the Human Rights Council, focusing on ways to use international human rights mechanisms effectively and to influence outcomes; - c) Specific advocacy at Human Rights Council sessions and other relevant meetings, with regular feedback and peer education to learn from the experiences, including expert inputs from leading human rights advocates

-This programme is directed at experienced human rights defenders in Non-Governmental Organisations or National Human Rights Institutions, who have existing advocacy experience at the national level and some prior knowledge of the international human rights system.
+This programme is directed at experienced human rights defenders in non-governmental organisations, who have existing advocacy experience at the national level and some prior knowledge of the international human rights system.

-Key advocacy opportunities expected for the 32nd session of the Human Rights Council (June 2016) include:
+Key advocacy opportunities for the 44th session of the Human Rights Council (June 2020) include:2